rustic-rs/docs/src/commands/init/configuration_file.md

 # Configuration file

-Rustic supports configuration profile files in the TOML format.
+rustic supports configuration profile files in the TOML format.
 This allows you to use rustic on the command line without the need to specify required or wanted options.
 When using config profiles, rustic commands can be simply called as `rustic backup`, `rustic snapshots` or `rustic forget` and all essential options